tprouvot/Salesforce-Inspector-reloaded/docs/welcome.md

 # Welcome to Salesforce Inspector Reloaded

-Thank you for installing **Salesforce Inspector Reloaded**, a chrome extension that helps you inspect, analyze, and optimize your Salesforce data and metadata.
+Thank you for installing **Salesforce Inspector Reloaded**, a Chrome extension that helps you inspect, analyze, and optimize your Salesforce data and metadata.

 With this extension, you can: